 Bachelor of Applied Management Degree

-Programs can help students learn analytical and critical-thinking skills, as well as how to apply those skills to the management of a business.
+Programs in applied management can help students learn analytical and critical thinking skills, as well as how to apply those skills to the management of a business.
 Students learn how to communicate in a professional setting, apply human resource concepts and work in a global business environment.
 Computer skills and applications are also commonly covered.
-Core courses in a program may include:
+Core courses in a program may include the following:

 - Global business